-Pain radiating to the legs can have many different causes.
-For example, it may be caused by irritation of the sciatic nerve from the back due to discuss prolapse.
-Most often, it is caused by pain from muscles, tendons, ligaments/joints or joints in the lumbar, back and/or buttocks.
+Pain radiating into the legs can have many different causes.
+For example, it may be caused by irritation of the sciatic nerve due to a herniated or prolapsed disc in your spine.
+Most often, it’s caused by pain from your muscles, tendons, ligaments/joints or joints in the lumbar region, lower back and/or buttocks.

-The optimal treatment is to rehabilitate the back with an eye on the specific functions and activities that you will need to perform in your working life or in your spare time.
-The best way to achieve this is through training, such as aerobics, which improves stabilization, strength, functioning and oxygen absorption.
+The optimal rehabilitation treatment plan will enable the specific functions and activities you need to perform during the course of your work or in your spare time.
+You’ll achieve this through some form of cardio training, such as aerobics, which will improve stabilization, strength, functioning and oxygen absorption.

-If you experience acute pain or if you experience a worsening of your chronic pain, try to find the cause of this pain and reduce the intensity of the exercise or activity that causes it.
-As your training progresses and your pain levels decrease, it is necessary to gradually increase the intensity of everyday activities to return to your usual activity level.
-It can often take three to six months to achieve the desired effects of the training.
-For this reason, it can be a good idea to get help to stay motivated.
+As your training progresses and pain levels decrease, you will gradually increase the intensity of everyday activities, so you can return to your usual activity levels.
+It can often take three to six months to achieve this fully.
+For this reason, it can be a good idea to seek advice on how to stay motivated.

-Many people are under the impression that training shouldn’t cause pain, but pain from exercising is acceptable if the level of pain isn’t too high and if it abates quickly after performing the exercises.
-This is similar to how stretching exercises are supposed to concentrate on the muscle areas that are the most painful.
+Even if you are under the impression that training shouldn’t cause pain, pain from exercising is acceptable - so long as the level of pain isn’t too high and it abates quickly once training ceases.
+This is similar to the way that stretching exercises can feel painful as they concentrate on those muscle areas that are the most painful.

-Exercise and training are generally the best-documented forms of treatment.
-Stay in good shape.
-Make especially sure that you have strong stomach and back muscles to reduce the risk of relapse.
+Exercise and training are generally considered to be the most effective and best documented forms of treatment.
+Stay in good shape and make sure you have strong stomach and back muscles, as this will help reduce any risks of relapsing.